How Much Compensation For A PTSD Claim?

 Select A Section

-- PTSD Compensation Payouts – How Are They Calculated?
+1. PTSD Claim Compensation Payouts – How Are They Calculated?

-PTSD Compensation Payouts – How Are They Calculated?
+PTSD Claim Compensation Payouts – How Are They Calculated?

 Generally, PTSD compensation payouts can consist of two heads of claim.
 These are general damages, and special damages.
 The first head of claim, general damages, is awarded to every successful claimant as part of their PTSD settlement offer.
-General damages address your PTSD, and any other physical or psychological injuries you suffer.
+General damages address your PTSD symptoms, and any other physical symptoms or mental health injuries you suffer.
 It also addresses the way these injuries affect your life.

 Please note that this table is for illustrative purposes only, and the actual amount of compensation that you could receive may vary.

-To learn more about what you could claim for in a PTSD compensation claim, contact our team today.
+To learn more about making a personal injury claim and what you could receive through a PTSD compensation claim, contact our team today.

 What Is Post-Traumatic Stress Disorder And When Could I Claim?

 Post-traumatic stress disorder is an anxiety disorder which can be caused by an event that is very stressful, frightening or distressing.
-PTSD can potentially be caused by an accident such as an accident at work, a road traffic accident, or public place accident.
+PTSD can potentially be caused by traumatic events such as an accident at work, a road traffic accident or a serious accident in a public place.

 You may be able to claim compensation for PTSD if you can prove that: